Detailed specifications of AMF Panel

 AMF Panel: Automatic Mains Failure Unit Operation

 AMF panel and generator packages are designed to provide emergency power during mains supply failure.

 During operation, the control panel of the AMF monitors the mains entering the building.
 If a mains failure occurs, the panel will disconnect the mains from the load, the generator is started and its output connected to the load.
 (The load being appliances, lights, etc in use within the house/office/factory at the time of mains failure).

 The generator continues to supply the building until the mains supply returns.

+The generator then automatically disconnects, stops and the mains is re-connected to the load.
 The AMF panel reverts to the standby mode ready to respond in case of another mains failure.

 Operation